Thibdumont/RobotCar2/README.md

 # RobotCar2

-I was gifted an Elegoo Smart robot car v4 and started to experiment by writing some new software to provide a better experience than the one provided out of the box.
 This code is for the Arduino part of the project.
 It works with these 2 other projects :